 Appeals court refuses Trump request to consider shielding tax returns from House Committee

-Washington – A full federal appeals court in Washington, D.C. dealt another blow to former President Donald Trump's attempt to shield his tax returns from House Democrats on Thursday, refusing a request from the former president to reconsider a three-judge appellate panel's ruling against him.
+Washington – A full federal appeals court in Washington, D.C., dealt another blow to former President Donald Trump's attempt to shield his tax returns from House Democrats Thursday, refusing a request from the former president to reconsider a three-judge appellate panel's ruling against him.

 The D.C.
 Circuit Court of Appeals ruled — apparently without any dissenting votes — that Trump's case against the House Ways and Means Committee should not be reheard en banc, or in front of the entire panel.